As the music director for St. Ann’s parish in Coppell, Texas, Curtis

 finding their own voice to lift up to our God in praise.

-Curtis currently lives in Frisco, Texas with his wife and two sons and is
+Curtis currently lives in Frisco, Texas with his wife and three sons and is

 available for concerts, workshops, new Roman Missal presentations and youth